 Natural disasters can happen at any time, anywhere and to anyone.

-September is National Preparedness Month, the best way for community members to prepare is to first understand their risk and take action in advance of an emergency.
+September was National Preparedness Month but if you haven't had time yet to prepare, take the time now for your family's sake.
+The best way for community members to prepare is to first understand their risk and take action in advance of an emergency.
 Make A Plan and Build A Kit to be prepared for whatever comes your way.

 We also encourage you to sign up to receive community and weather alerts for Jasper County.
 Text JASPERIA to 67283 to receive alerts or visit http://bit.ly/JasperAlerts.
 By promoting Smart911 and encouraging community members to give emergency responders details about their household, their location and description of their home and notes like emergency contacts and medical conditions, they are providing information that can save valuable time during an emergency.